Bank account promotions aren’t the only way to get your hands on free money.

-If your adjusted gross income (AGI) was less than $60,000 last year and you have a relatively straightforward tax situation, you may be eligible to file your taxes for free through the IRS’s Free File Alliance.
-The Free File Alliance is a listing service offering direct access to 14 free filing services from a consortium of participating tax preparation companies, all of which have to meet strict quality and security standards set by the IRS.
+If your adjusted gross income (AGI) was less than $64,000 last year and you have a relatively straightforward tax situation, you may be eligible to file your taxes for free through the IRS’s Free File Alliance.
+The Free File Alliance is a listing service offering direct access to 12 free filing services from a consortium of participating tax preparation companies, all of which have to meet strict quality and security standards set by the IRS.
 According to the Free File Alliance, roughly 70% of the U.S. taxpaying population is eligible for free filing.
 More than 49 million returns have been filed since the Alliance’s inception in the early 2000s.

-Participants include well-known online and offline tax preparation firms, including Jackson Hewitt and H&R Block, as well as lesser-known options like OLT.com and ezTaxReturn.com.
-Aside from the $60,000 AGI hard cap, each participating company has specific eligibility criteria, including stricter income limits, age limits, residency restrictions (some are only available to residents of certain states), and citizenship status requirements.
+Participants include well-known online and offline tax preparation firms, including Jackson Hewitt and H&R Block, as well as lesser-known options like Online Taxes at OLT.com and ezTaxReturn.com.
+Aside from the $64,000 AGI hard cap, each participating company has specific eligibility criteria, including stricter income limits, age limits, residency restrictions (some are only available to residents of certain states), and citizenship status requirements.

 Secondly, some Free File Alliance companies only offer free filing to people with simple tax situations.
-If you’re an independent contractor, business owner, investor, or have a complicated situation for other reasons, you may still need to pay a filing fee with certain providers.
-Therefore, it’s important to evaluate your options carefully and choose from those that do offer free preparation for people who need to file Schedules C, D, E, or other forms common to complex tax situations.
+If you’re an independent contractor, business owner, investor, or have a complicated situation for other reasons, you may still need to pay a filing fee.
+Therefore, it’s important to evaluate your options carefully and choose from those that offer free preparation for people who need to file Schedules C, D, E, or other forms common to complex tax situations.

 Finally, functionality may vary from program to program.
 For instance, some limit whether you can import prior-year returns and forms into your current-year tax return.
-TurboTax’s free version doesn’t allow importing from other platforms, while H&R Block allows three (TurboTax, TaxACT, and H&R Block itself).
+Others have limited customer support resources.
 It’s best to read the fine print on each service’s features before making a choice.

 The IRS also maintains links with about two dozen state-level Free File programs (indicated in deep blue on the map below), which also leverage relationships with name-brand tax filing services that meet states’ security and quality criteria.
 As with the federal Free File program, filer eligibility requirements may vary by company and state.